cabloy/zova/cabloy-docs/guide/essentials/component/page.md

 ```

 1. Define `mother` as a local bean using `@Local` to register it in the ioc container
-2. Define a reactive state: `counter` of type `number`
+2. Define a reactive state `count` of type `number`
-3. Directly modify the value of `counter` by vanilla javascript
+3. Directly modify the value of `count` by vanilla javascript

 ## render.tsx